EngZakirHossain/EngZakirHossain/README.md

 ## I'm a Husband, Father, Developer, and Teacher!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Check out my profile : [Become A VS Code SuperHero!][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators and developers
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about React Js
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play cricket and cycling
-- 😻 Check out the NFT collection I created: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)

 ### Connect with me: